 Our Ag segment provides products and services to a wide range of customers, primarily in the United States.
 These customers include member and nonmember producers, local cooperatives, elevators, grain dealers, grain processors and crop nutrient and crop protection retailers.
-We sell our edible oils and soyflour to food companies.
+We sell our edible oils and soyflour to food companies and our inedible oils may be sold to energy companies.
 The soybean meal we produce is sold to integrated livestock producers and feed mills.
 The ethanol and DDGS we produce are sold throughout the United States and to various international customers.